AlexHoratio/mag/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `GenomeBinning/BIgMAG/bigmag_summary.tsv`: Summary of bin sequencing depths together with GUNC, QUAST, GTDB-Tk, BUSCO and CheckM or CheckM2 results.
+- `GenomeBinning/BIgMAG/bigmag_summary.tsv`: Summary of bin sequencing depths together with GUNC, QUAST, GTDB-Tk, BUSCO and CheckM2 results.

 </details>

 The output file in this directory is suitable to be used as input for the dashboard  [BIgMAG](https://github.com/jeffe107/BIgMAG.

-It is generated through a dedicated subworkflow that takes the file `bin_summary.tsv` as input, and it will additionally execute CheckM2 if BUSCO is the selected quality control tool or BUSCO if CheckM or CheckM2 was specified by the user as the main tool.
-By default the subworkflow will execute GUNC.
+It is generated through a local module that takes the file `bin_summary.tsv` and the GUNC summary.
+It requires the parameters `--run_gunc` and `--run_checkm2`, as well as GTDB-Tk2 and BUSCO default execution.

 ## Ancient DNA